CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Introduction

 \section{Introduction}

-Large language models (LLMs), especially proprietary ones such as ChatGPT~\cite{mm1.14} and Claude~\cite{mm1.12}, demonstrate exceptional generalization ability across various tasks~\cite{mm1.5,mm1.2}.
+Large language models (LLMs), especially proprietary ones, such as ChatGPT~\cite{openai2023chatgpt} and Claude~\cite{anthropic2023claude}, demonstrate exceptional generalization ability across various tasks~\cite{mm1.5,mm1.2}.
 Additionally, deploying LLMs on edge devices is a growing trend for latency- and privacy-sensitive tasks, e.g., Apple Inc. introduced Apple Intelligence, which integrates a 3-billion-parameter LLM into users' devices in the latest iOS version~\cite{aaai1.1}.
-To protect edge-deployed models from stealing, many methods~\cite{mm0.0,mm4.13} have been proposed.
-However, these methods are mainly designed for task-specific models, while for general-purpose LLMs, their edge deployment introduces new security: attackers who obtain an edge-deployed LLM can easily use it as a base model for various tasks due to its high generalization ability.
-We refer to this kind of theft as \textit{foundational capability stealing}.
-Leakage of foundational capabilities can lead to significant harm to model owners, including substantial financial losses, the erosion of technological advantage, etc. Therefore, preventing edge-deployed LLMs from unauthorized usage is crucial.
+However, when these proprietary LLMs are deployed to edge devices without adequate protection, adversaries can extract detailed model information (including architecture and weights) through software analysis techniques~\cite{mm1.7,mm1.8}, leading to unauthorized copying and misuse outside the intended device.
+Even if some protections prevent attackers from fully extracting the original weights, attackers can still perform more advanced attacks, such as fine-tuning the partially recovered model to exploit its embedded knowledge and strong generalization capabilities for new tasks.
+We refer to this threat as \textit{foundational capability stealing}.
+This threat is especially practical for proprietary, domain-specific LLMs trained on private data, like BloombergGPT~\cite{wu2023bloomberggpt} in finance or Med-PaLM 2~\cite{singhal2025toward} in healthcare, where comparable open-source alternatives are limited.
+Considering the substantial resources required to develop high-performance LLMs~\cite{mm1.28}, it is crucial to ensure robust protection against these threats in edge deployments.